 As all energy production have environmental impact, Nordic Ecolabelling focuses on limiting energy consumption and contributing to energy efficiency in production of pulp and paper.
-According to Nordic Ecolabelling's general principles the focus in requirements is mainly to limit energy consumption and promote energy sources with low environmental and climate impact.
-Regarding requirements set for energy, Nordic Ecolabelling aims to identify pulp and paper products that are manufactured using energy efficient production methods and that emit low levels of greenhouse gasses.
+According to Nordic Ecolabelling's general principles the focus is primary to limit the energy consumption and promote the use of energy sources with low environmental and climate impact.
+Regarding requirements set for energy, Nordic Ecolabelling aims to identify pulp and paper products that are manufactured using energy efficient production methods and that emit low levels of greenhouse gases.
 Requirements are set with regard to electricity and fuel consumption.
 Carbon dioxide emissions are regulated in a separate requirement with respect to fuels used in producing process heat.
-Regarding requirement for CO_2 emissions originating from transport in version 2 of the Basic Module, the requirement has been removed, see closely chapter 4 Changes compared to previous version.
+Regarding requirement for CO2 emissions originating from transport in version 2 of the Basic Module, the requirement has been removed, see closely chapter 4 Changes compared to previous version.